buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 - **Languages**: two languages of your choice
 - **Challenge**: 2 (450 XP)

-They are individuals in command of a temple or other sacred place and who have several acolytes at their disposal.
+They are individuals in command of a temple or other sacred place who have several acolytes at their disposal.

 ***Divine Eminence.*** As an Immediate Action, the priest can spend a spell slot to cause its melee weapon attack to deal an extra 10 (3d6) Light damage.
 The benefit lasts until the end of the round.